kyma-project/examples/call-ec/README.md

 The lambda function expects these query parameters:

-- `user-id` - an identifier of an EC user.
+- **user-id** which is an identifier of a SAP Commerce user.
-- `threshold` - a minimal value of ordered items needed to get a promotion.
+- **threshold** which is a minimal value of ordered items needed to get a promotion.

-After you expose the function, you can invoke by sending this request:
+After you expose the function, you can invoke it by sending this request:

 ```bash
 curl -i -G https://calculate-promotion.{YOUR.CLUSTER.DOMAIN} -d "user-id={customer_id}" -d "threshold=1000" -H "occ-token: {EC_access_token}" -H "Authorization: Bearer {EC_ID_token}"
 ```

 ### Use the UI

-To access the UI, go to `http://localhost:3000` and authenticate in Enterprise Commerce.
+To access the UI, go to `http://localhost:3000` and authenticate in SAP Commerce.
 After you authenticate, the system redirects you back to the Web UI application.
-Find the access token and the ID token issued for your application by Enterprise Commerce in the **Authentication** section.
-Expand **The Function** section to call the function and check the results of the operation.
+Find the access token and the ID token issued for your application by SAP Commerce in the **Authentication** section.
+Expand **The Function** section to call the Function and check the results of the operation.

 ### Cleanup

-Delete all objects created by the example using this command:
+Use this command to delete all objects created by the example:
 ```bash
 kubectl delete all -l example=call-ec
 ```

 ## Troubleshooting

-### Lambda returns Internal Server Error
+### Lambda returns an Internal Server Error

-Internal Server Error may occur in one of the following situations:
+An Internal Server Error can occur in one of the following situations:
-- You don't specify the required query parameters when you invoke the lamda.
+- You don't specify the required query parameters when you invoke the lambda.
-- You don't set the correct URL of the access service that represents the underlying OCC API in the [call-ec-function.yml](call-ec-function.yml) file.
+- You don't set the correct address of the access service that represents the underlying OCC API in the [`call-ec-function.yml`](call-ec-function.yml) file.
 - The underlying OCC API is not available.
 - The underlying OCC API returns a status different than `200`.